 Recent advances in the life sciences have created a growing demand for rigorous computational tools that provide global and certifiable information about complex models and high-dimensional data sets.
-This gives rise to many new and interesting computational challenges that often are of an algebraic nature.
+This gives rise to many new and interesting computational challenges that are often of an algebraic nature.

-The goal of this session will be to bring together experts on a wide range of topics at the intersection of computational biology and computer algebra, and to spark new conversations across methodological boundaries.
+The goal of this session will be to bring together experts in a wide range of topics at the intersection of computational biology and computer algebra, and to spark new conversations across methodological boundaries.

 Each talk will be 20 minutes long, followed by 5 minutes for questions.